-I want to share the Best Fetal Alcohol Resources.
-As our journey with Chancer and now Quinn has continued we have met incredible individuals and organizations who are constantly advocating and developing strategies to make a difference.
-We are grateful for your investment and concern.
+Quality resources make a difference in helping the person you are or the person you love.
+Find information below with resources on: fetal alcohol exposure, Behavioral Assistance Dogs, fostering families, adoption, and developmental disabilities.
+As our journey with Chancer and now Quinn has continued we have met incredible individuals and discovered organizations who are constantly advocating and developing strategies to make a difference.

 Canine and working with FASD